arrianmunsod/arrianmunsod/README.md

 **`System Administrator / IT Technician`**

-An IT professional with years of experience in System Administration including managing IT infrastructure.<br><br>I have had the opportunity to function in different corporate environments.
+An IT professional with years of experience in System Administration including managing IT infrastructure.<br><br>I have had the opportunity to function in different corporate environments full time.
 I also work part-time as an IT Technician / Consultant to personal clients and small-to-medium business offices.

 # 💻 Tech Stack / Skills: